salinecrew/salinecrew.github.io/join-crew.md

 ![Paddle](/assets/images/oar_hornet_gupy.jpg)

-Saline High Crew began as the result of a student promoting rowing to other high school students.
+Saline High Rowing began as the result of a student promoting rowing to other high school students.
 The transfer student had recently moved from a Grand Rapids high school with an established rowing program and was interested in continuing to participate in this water sport.
 Saline was fortunate to have 2 teachers that had university coaching and rowing experience that were able to organize and lead a new program.

 The team began with a parent board of 5 volunteers, 14 student athletes and the generosity of a Lenawee County family that donated usage of their property,